Zeitgold/sf-exercise/README.md

 In each of these folders you will find a README file with the requirements for the specific exercise.

+## Submitting your results
+Once completed, the sf-exercise should be zipped and sent to the recruiter.

 Good Luck!